GreenAmaranthine/citra/README.md

 Most of the development happens on GitHub.
 It's also where [our central repository](https://github.com/citra-valentin/citra) is hosted.

-If you want to contribute please take a look at the [Contributor's Guide](CONTRIBUTING.md), [Developer Information](https://github.com/citra-valentin/citra/wiki/Developer-Information) and [TODO List](https://github.com/citra-valentin/citra/wiki/TODO-List)
+If you want to contribute please take a look at [Contributing](https://github.com/citra-valentin/citra/wiki/Contributing), [Developer Information](https://github.com/citra-valentin/citra/wiki/Developer-Information) and [TODO List](https://github.com/citra-valentin/citra/wiki/TODO-List)

 ### Building